 Figure 2 above.
 Teacher turnover decreased from 23 out of 33 before Lakewood partnered with the external consulting team, to only five teachers after one year of partnership and one teacher after three years of partnership.
 Figure 1 left.
 Referrals are used when student behavior is too severe for the teacher to handle through classroom management, which necessitates the school's behavior team to intervene.
-Lakewood students had 734 referrals in 2018, before Lakewood partnered with the external consulting team.
-Referrals dropped to 207 in 2019, 84 in 2020, and 81 in 2021.
-Student Achievement More Than Doubles in ELA, Nearly Triples in Math Typical school improvement approaches largely focus on remediation - attempting to "meet students where they are" by teaching below grade level.
+Lakewood students had 734 referrals in 2018, before Lakewood partnered with the external STUDENT ASSIECES DEAT 207 in 2019, MoreoThanidoubles in ELA, Nearly Triples in Math Typical school improvement approaches largely focus on remediation - attempting to "meet students where they are" by teaching below grade level.
 With this approach, students often get stuck in a cycle of interventions and never experience academically rigorous, grade-level content.
 Traditional intensive interventions may result in learning gains, but students need academically rigorous tasks and texts at their own grade level to achieve proficiency (achievement).
 Lakewood's grade level proficiency and learning gains were both high.
 See figure 3.
 Lakewood Elementary School's Achievement and Learning Gains, 2018-2021